NETCOM-Team/datascience/README.md

 ```bash
 docker-compose up --build
 ```
-To execute a build wihout relying on cached docker objects.
+To execute a build without relying on cached docker objects.

 # Functionality